Appearance

 });

-We block certain IP addresses, so if your service is behind a load balancer or proxy, make sure it's properly forwarded to your server, or otherwise we'll receive your servers IP address instead of the visitors IP address.
-For example, most reverse proxies will provide the real visitor IP address in the X-Forwarded-For
+We block certain IP addresses, so if your service is behind a load balancer or proxy, make sure it's forwarded to your server correctly, otherwise we'll get your server's IP address instead of the visitor's IP address.
+For example, most reverse proxies will return the visitor's real IP address in the X-Forwarded-For header.
+Our SDKs help you deal with these situations.

 Visits Are Not Appearing on the Dashboard